 4 Goal Name Support Vital Public Services Goal Description Goal Description: The primary goals of the Program include: funding public services including youth employment training opportunities that will primarily benefit LMI persons throughout the state.
-5 Goal Name Goal Description duce Homelessness ovide Rapid Rehousing so persons who are homeless can secure permanent housing options which address their needs and courage stability. · Provide immediate emergency shelter to people who are homeless as a temporary measure until suitable permater housing can be secured.
-Emergency shelter participants may include those individuals fleeing domestic violence/seassault/stalking/trafficking victims and may serve as a temporary refuge until individuals can return to their residence with supports in place.
+5 Goal Name Reduce Homelessness Goal Description Provide Rapid Rehousing so persons who are homeless can secure permanent housing options which address their no and encourage stability.
+Provide immediate emergency shelter to people who are homeless as a temporary measure until suitable permanent housing can be secured.
+Emergency shelter participants may include those individuals fleeing domestic violence/sexual assault/stalking/trafficking victims and may serve as a temporary refuge until individuals can return to their residence safely with supports in place.
 Assure needed services are provided to people who are at risk of becoming homeless to prevent entry into emergency shelter or other temporary housing.
 6 Goal Name Assist Persons with HIV/AIDS Goal Description Goal Description: The primary goals of the Program help to provide activities that serve persons with HIV/AIDS throughout Nebraska.
 These include homeless prevention, public services, and TBRA activities.